conduktor/conduktor-docs/docs/platform/configuration/env-variables.md

 Monitoring allows multiple block storage backends to be used for storing monitoring data.
-Only one backend can be used at a time among S3, GCS, Azure Blob Storage and Swift, if none is specified, files are stored locally.
+Only one backend can be used at a time among S3, GCS, Azure Blob Storage and Swift, if none is specified, files are stored locally on container volume.

 | Property                                  | Description                              | Env                                          | Mandatory | Type   | Default | Since    |
 |-------------------------------------------|------------------------------------------|----------------------------------------------|-----------|--------|---------|----------|